ZarnackGroup/racoon_clip/docs/installation.rst

-   conda create -n racoon_clip pip conda activate racoon_clip
+   conda create -n racoon_clip pip conda activate racoon_clip conda install -c conda-forge mamba

 The install racoon with pip.

 .. code-block:: console

-   pip install --user -e .
+   pip install -e .

+   # inside a conda env, to avoid pip clashes: Find your anaconda directory, and find the actual venv folder.
+It should be somewhere like /anaconda/envs/venv_name/.
+   /anaconda/envs/venv_name/bin/pip install -e .

-You can now check the installation by running help option or a minimal example.
+You can now check the installation by running help option or and the tutorial :doc:`tutorial.rst`.

 .. code-block:: console